Reefer trailer vs. Dry Van

 Undecided between a Dry Van vs. Reefer?

-You have two viable options, but they are different.
-Here’s how to choose the right trailer for your cargo.
+You have two viable options, each of which is distinct.
+Here is how to select the most suitable trailer for your cargo

 What Is the Difference Between a Reefer Trailer and a Dry Van Trailer?

-Finally, if you require additional assistance or have any questions about shipping or our trucking services please do not hesitate to contact our logistics services specialist.
-At Paige Logistics, we’d be delighted to assist you in any way we can.
+If you require further assistance or have questions about shipping or our trucking services, please contact our logistics services consultant.
+Paige Logistics would be happy to assist you in any manner possible.